makman568/algofun/pq/traffic/consensus_traffic.md

 2.  **Protocol Optimization Analysis:** Second, we explain how the live Algorand protocol optimizes this theoretical traffic.
 We detail the "early threshold termination" mechanism, where nodes suppress the propagation of votes once a quorum weight is achieved, effectively making subsequent votes for that phase obsolete and preventing them from congesting the network.

-3.  **Empirical Analysis of Observed Traffic:** Finally, we examine mainnet telemetry (`consensus_messages-20251124.csv`) to understand how real rounds compare with the theoretical profile.
+3.  **Empirical Analysis of Observed Traffic:** Finally, we examine mainnet telemetry spanning 32,531 consecutive rounds to understand how real rounds compare with the theoretical profile.
 The on-time votes required to reach quorum are indeed lower than the theoretical expectation due to threshold termination, while the *total* message count per round is higher because of network amplification (competing proposals and redundant delivery).
 The empirical data therefore validates the theoretical committee-size model while quantifying these real-world amplification factors.

 This analysis juxtaposes the theoretical and empirical perspectives on Algorand's consensus traffic.
 The theoretical committee sizes accurately predict unique participants, while the telemetry quantifies network amplification factors: competing proposals cause voters to split across multiple candidates, and redundant delivery paths increase message counts beyond unique sender counts.
 Understanding these amplification effects is essential for capacity planning and protocol analysis.